 It is essential to remember that everyone can benefit from doing pelvic floor exercises as a preventative measure.

 There is extensive scientific evidence that supports the effectiveness of pelvic floor exercises, when done properly.

 If you are doing your pelvic floor exercises regularly and do not notice any significant difference in your bladder or bowel control then there is a possibility that you are not doing them correctly.

-Pelvic floor exercises are very easy to perform.
+Pelvic floor exercises should be very easy to perform

 This is another very common myth.
 But you would be surprised to know that 50% of the women do not do them correctly and for both men and women performing the exercises the wrong way will not help and could even make the problem worse.

 Although like any other exercise it is about contraction and relaxation, the pelvic floor muscles are complicated and it is not very easy to isolate them.
 Therefore majority of women end up contracting other muscles along with pelvic muscles like butt, abdomen, tummy etc.

 In this respect electric pelvic floor exercisers can help.
 Pelvic Floor Exercisers send a gentle stimulation to your pelvic floor through a vaginal probe, exercising your pelvic floor muscle for you and enabling you to develop your own muscle control.